-PAs are expected to perform contract review during PMSA planning in order to identify all cost-479 type contracts that require the contractor to make purchases in order to successfully perform the 480 481 contract.
-If the contractor reports that it has not made acquisitions in performance of any identified cost reimbursable contract, the PA will perform additional verification by reviewing 482 public vouchers filed in WAWF.
-The PA will access WAWF through the Procurement 483 Integrated Enterprise Environment (PIEE), and select "Admin by View Only" to view the most 484 recent voucher.
-The voucher will be reviewed to determine whether the contractor has directly 485 charged for tangible items of Government property.
-The contractor must categorize these 486 487 charges as for material, supplies, or equipment.
+PAs are expected to perform contract review during PMSA planning in order to identify all cost-type contracts that require the contractor to make purchases in order to successfully perform the contract.
+If the contractor reports that it has not made acquisitions in performance of any identified cost reimbursable contract, the PA will perform additional verification by reviewing public vouchers filed in WAWF.
+The PA will access WAWF through the Procurement Integrated Enterprise Environment (PIEE) and select "Admin by View Only" to view the most recent voucher.
+The voucher will be reviewed to determine whether the contractor has directly charged for tangible items of Government property.
+The contractor must categorize these charges as for material, supplies, or equipment.
 In some cases, the contractor may include property under the heading of Other Direct Costs (ODCs).
-Because ODCs would be considered 488
+Because ODCs would be considered unallocable, the PA must elevate such contractor allocations to the ACO for review if suspected.
+While this voucher review may not provide a one-to-one comparison, the review provides information the PA will use to determine whether the population provided by the contractor is reasonable.